 - The project description must be submitted using the designated template (download from the menu on the right hand side).
 All items of information on the template must be completed.

 - The project description is not to exceed 10 pages, including the list of references, unless otherwise specified in the call for proposals.
 It is not possible to upload an attachment that exceeds the page total stipulated.

-- The page format should be A4 with 2 cm margins, 12 point font and single spacing.
+- The page format should be A4 with 2 cm margins, 11 point font (Arial, Calibri or Times New Roman) and single spacing.
 For references and figure text, font size 9 can be used.